Medical emergencies mount as Shanghai’s lockdown tightens

 Shanghai health commission chief, Wu Jinglei, said at a news conference Thursday the city had 50 percent more ambulances on the road, with their workload tripled, but they could not meet all requests for medical help.
 The city recently turned its convention center into a 15,000-bed quarantine center.

-Several reported deaths this week in Shanghai may have been preventable if the medical system hadn’t been so overloaded.
+Several reported deaths this week in Shanghai may have been preventable if the medical system had not been so overloaded.

 Shanghai reported 4,502 new covid cases on Friday, with authorities elsewhere saying the outbreak had spread to 23 provinces.

-Some factories in Shanghai — a major industrial hub — have suspended operation, while others are requiring workers to stay on site day and night to ensure production can continue.
+Some factories in Shanghai — a major industrial hub — have suspended operation, while others are requiring workers to stay on-site day and night to ensure production can continue.

 Shanghai’s port, the world’s busiest, remained open, state media reported.
 There are concerns that any delays at the port could ripple across global supply chains.